Kfollen93/Mini-Reference-Guide/README.md

 </details>
     <details>
       <summary><b>Delete</b></summary>
-      Delete an element in the tree.
+      Delete an element in the tree. <br>
+      This is by far the most complex operation to do when it comes to the three (Search, Insert, and Delete).
+This is because there are three conditions that you must check for when wanting to delete a node.
     </details>
 </details>